FrozenBirdXD/2023-hacking-challenge-writeup/Steganographie/White Square.md

     FF FF FF FF FF FF 00 00 00

-This means that when the image is decoded the data representing the picture (index values) is used to look up the corresponding RGB values in the PLTE chunk, which in our case displays all white pixels.
+This means that when the image is decoded/opened the data representing the picture (index values) is used to look up the correct RGB values in the PLTE chunk.
+In our case this displays all white pixels.

 The image was transformed from using a lookup table to directly representing each pixel as a shade of gray when the color mode was set to grayscale.
 This enabled for additional grayscale values to be utilized in the picture, revealing the before hidden QR-code.
 This is a form of [steganography](https://en.wikipedia.org/wiki/Steganography).